TinoNurcahya/TinoNurcahya/README.md

 🎓 Informatics Engineering student
 💻 Passionate about web & software development
 📍 Based in Indonesia
-🚀 Currently learning PHP, JavaScript & the sign language of the heart that never speaks
+🚀 Currently learning PHP, NodeJS, ReactJS & the sign language of the heart that never speaks
 🌱 Open for collaboration
 <br>